Skip to content

 Environmental Education

 The Environmental Education Examines the relationship between man and the environment.
-The focus is on promoting the willingness to act and empowering people to treat natural resources with respect in the field of tension between individual and social as well as economic and ecological interests.₂
+The focus is on promoting the willingness to act and enabling people to treat natural resources with respect in the area of conflict between individual and social as well as economic and ecological interests.₂

 Environmental Ethics

 The Environmental Ethics deals with moral questions about man's interaction with non-human nature.
-In the narrowest sense, this also includes human or economic behavior with regard to morality, responsibility and the protection of natural resources.
+In the narrowest sense, it also includes human or economic behavior in terms of morality, responsibility and the protection of natural resources.

 Environmental toxins

-Environmental toxins are understood to be Toxins that are usually released into the environment as a result of human behavior and organisms and humans themselves.
-Common examples of environmental toxins are heavy metals such as arsenic, lead and mercury.
+Environmental toxins are understood to be Toxins that are usually released into the environment as a result of human behavior and can harm organisms and humans themselves.
+Common examples of environmental toxins are, above all, heavy metals such as arsenic, lead or mercury.

 Environmental disaster